 Every pack, other than the ULA Catalyst, has a top lid with a zippered pocket, and many of them can be removed and left at home to reduce weight.
 The top lid is one of the best places to store small items that require quick and easy access, such as sunglasses, sunblock, or bug spray.
 Many models also have a separate small pocket on the underside of the lid, offering a secondary place to keep small items that don't need to be accessed as frequently, like car keys.
 The Mystery Ranch Sphinx also has an excellent wide-mouth top lid opening.

 Most of the packs have zippers on the front or back of the lid, which means that it's not as easy to get inside of them.
 However, not all side-zippered lid pockets are the same.
 The sizable zippered lid pockets of the Osprey Atmos 65 AG are next level.
-They have nearly the same volume as the Gregory Baltoro 65 and have a longer zipper that wraps around the sides slightly.
+The Gregory Baltoro 65 Also has a very wide opening zipper on its lid.

-How you access the primary compartment is part of our Ease of Use metric and measures how easily we could grab a few items without unpacking the entire bag.
+How you access the primary compartment on the backpacking pack is part of our Ease of Use metric and measures how easily we could grab a few items without unpacking the entire bag.
 The value placed on this metric depends on the user and the volume of the pack.
-However, as pack volume increases, access takes on greater importance.
+As pack volume increases access takes on greater importance.

 While ease of access is an important consideration, it is trumped by weight concerns.
-Don't select a pack solely for an elongated zippered access panel, especially if you will rarely use it since you will still pay a weight penalty for having it.
-Also, in general, many side access panels are a pain in the neck to close when the pack is fully loaded.
+Don't select a pack solely for an elongated zippered access panel, especially if you will rarely use it.
+That massive zipper is going to add a lot of weight to the backpack.
+Also, many side access panels are a pain to close when the pack is fully loaded.